rana-salah/Transcriptomics/README.md

 ![GO_5 1](https://user-images.githubusercontent.com/88287437/130139574-3d9e4341-a22d-4b74-8889-e9638bdf78fa.PNG)

-goseq generates with these parameters 3 outputs.
-A table (Ranked category list - Wallenius method) with the following columns for each GO term:
+goseq generates outputs with the following columns for each GO term:

    - "category: GO category"
    -"over_rep_pval: p-value for over-representation of the term in the differentially expressed genes"